Vision and Mission

-To provide entry level professional skills in occupational therapy to a diverse urban population through evidence-based educational, fieldwork and community experiences.
-Graduates will be prepared to contribute to, and participate in the profession through direct service delivery, management of service delivery and research.
+To prepare entry- level occupational therapy practitioners to provide services to diverse urban populations utilizing evidence based education, fieldwork and community experiences.
+Graduates will be prepared to grow as passionate engaged learners, growing in intellectual potential, contributing, and participating in the profession through direct service delivery, management of service delivery and research.

 The OT Program will prepare students to:

-Our goals for our graduates are consistent with both the York Vision and the AOTA Vision in that we see our graduates as they go out into the workforce as critical thinkers who will continue to engage in ongoing learning, continue to improve their skills, contribute to the growth of the profession in practice and/or research in their communities, regionally and nationally.
+Our goals for our graduates are consistent with both the York College Values and the AOTA Vision.
+We see our graduates as they go out into the workforce as culturally diverse critical thinkers who can address the needs of a diverse population.
+In addition theywill continue to engage in ongoing learning, to improve their skills, and contribute to the growth of the profession in practice and/or research in their communities, regionally, nationally and globally.

 The curriculum design of York College CUNY Occupational Therapy Program is based on the interaction of content knowledge concepts and occupational therapy process concepts.
 It is our belief that the interaction of these delineates the substance and the process of what occupational therapists know and do.
 Furthermore, the matrix of these interactions serves as an organizer for the relationship between the courses in our curriculum and the content within them.